 - Leader Wannabe: She tries to appoint herself leader of Megatron's team in Power of the Primes, despite ultimately following the former's plan and lead.

-- Name's the Same: her name was taken from a Brave Saga 2 robot.
+- Name's the Same: She is named after a Brave Series robot.

 - Off With Her Head! : She gets her head ripped off of her shoulders by Rodimus Cron's hands